TinoZg/Photos/README.md

 # Photos

 Node.js application that creates folder structure from photos and moves them in corresponding folder according to time a photo was taken.
-Only works for jpg and jpeg.

 ## Getting started

 1. Put all unsorted images in the directory specified by the variable `photosDirectory` inside `index.js`.
 The code doesn't work recursively i.e. all photos must be in the specified path.
-Example for specifying the path
+Example for specifying the path:

 ```js
 const photosDirectory = path.join('E:/', 'SomeDirectory', 'file.jpg');